 The Bachelor of Science in Interdisciplinary Studies meets the needs of students whose academic interests are situated between two or more disciplines and gives them the opportunity to integrate personal and professional growth through exploration of multiple subjects, perspectives, and methodologies in a variety of fields.
 This allows students to learn concepts and skills that will best serve both their careers and their personal aspirations.
 This degree is suited for traditional undergraduate students as well as adult learners.

-The newly re-designed Interdisciplinary Studies degree offers three paths: Liberal Studies, Professional Studies, and an Individualized Track.
+The newly re-designed Interdisciplinary Studies degree offers three paths: Integrative Studies, Professional Studies, and an Individualized Track.
 The degree can be completed on-ground, hybrid, or 100% online,* with part-time and full-time options available.
 Each track offers ample opportunity for students to tailor their studies to their specific needs and desired skillsets.
 Read more about each track below.

 BSIS Program Requirements

 All Bachelor’s degrees from ETSU require a minimum of 120 earned credits.
 All students must have an ETSU GPA of 2.0 and (if applicable) a transfer GPA of 2.0 to graduate with a degree from ETSU.
 All students within the Division of Cross-Disciplinary Studies must take a minimum of 12 credit hours as a declared BSIS major in order to receive a degree from our division.
 All students earning a degree from ETSU are required to have a minimum of 30 credits earned at ETSU (or online as an ETSU student) and a minimum of 50 credits earned at a 4-year institution.
 A student cannot graduate without having met all degree program requirements.

 *100% online completion is best suited for those students pursuing Professional Studies or the Individualized Track.

 Click below to learn more about each concentration.